 - Difficulty breathing, if you've inhaled the smoke from burning poison ivy

-Often the rash looks like a straight line because of the way the plant brushes against your skin.
-But if you come into contact with a piece of clothing or pet fur that has urushiol on it, the rash may be more spread out.
+Poison ivy rash often appears in a straight line because of the way the plant brushes against your skin.
+But if you develop a rash after touching a piece of clothing or pet fur that has urushiol on it, the rash may be more spread out.
 You can also transfer the oil to other parts of your body with your fingers.
 The reaction usually develops 12 to 48 hours after exposure and lasts two to three weeks.

 When to see a doctor

 - You inhaled the smoke from burning poison ivy and are having difficulty breathing